Washingtoniana Map Collection

 Plat maps convey basic information about a property such as lot dimensions, building dimensions and material.
 These maps also can help you note old lot numbers, old street names, and old subdivision names.
 Studying maps over time gives a sense of the gradual development of the neighborhood surrounding your home, and shows what existed before your home was built.
 You can also look for changes to the shape of the footprint to investigate alterations made to the building.

-A complete list of maps on microfilm is available online and in the Washingtoniana reading room (Room 307).
+A complete list of maps on microfilm is available online and in the Carnegie Library at Mount Vernon Square.
 Sanborn Fire Insurance maps are available on microfilm for the years 1888-1927.
-Many Baist and other real estate maps are also accessible on microfilm in the Washingtoniana Room.
+Many Baist and other real estate maps are also accessible on microfilm in the Carnegie Library.
 Maps on microfilm may be scanned to a flash drive or emailed.

 - David Rumsey Map Collection